TechGrounds-Cloud8/cloud8-abdeslamazhir/Week 4 Cloud Fundamentals/AZ 2 Cost Management.md

 CapEX: Capital Expenditure is the spending of money on physical infrastructure upfront and then deducting that expense from your tax bill over time.
 CapEx is an upfront cost, which has a value that reduces over time and usually has no recurring cost.
 Deploying your own data center and Azure Reserved VM Instances are a few examples of the CapEx pricing model.

+- TCO: When evaluating your use of the Azure cloud, it is important to consider the Total Cost of Ownership (TCO).
+The TCO is used to calculate how much an infrastructure costs when hosted in the traditional way.
+With the TCO calculator you can compare the costs of a traditional infrastructure with the costs for the same infrastructure on Azure.
+For example, you can use the TCO calculator to estimate the cost savings by migrating your workloads to Azure.

 ## Exercise